prebiotic, probiotic, and postbiotic food sources

 • You want added immune and anti-inflammatory protection.

 Still, this category of supplements is relatively new, and there are many unreliable products out there.
-BodyBio has been making BodyBio Butyrate for 25 years, and we always prioritize quality in all of our supplements, leaving out fillers or additives.
+At BodyBio, we have been making BodyBio Butyrate for 25 years, and we always prioritize quality in all of our supplements, leaving out fillers or additives.

 Are Postbiotics the New Probiotics?

 For now, postbiotics are relatively undefined and a bit of a dark horse in the health and wellness and supplement world.
-As a product of probiotics, the question naturally arises: should you skip probiotics altogether and go straight for the postbiotics?
+As an end product of probiotics, the question naturally arises: should you skip probiotics altogether and go straight for the postbiotics?

 The answer, as you might expect, is not cut and dry.
-If you are using a probiotic supplement or regularly incorporating probiotic foods and find that it is helping you, by all means continue.
-But if you are one of the many that have not found relief from digestive issues using probiotics, postbiotics may be a better option.
+If you are using a probiotic supplement or regularly incorporating probiotic foods and find that it is helping you, by all means, continue.
+But if you are one of the many who have not found relief from digestive issues using probiotics, postbiotics may be a better option.

 Since everyone’s microbiome is unique, probiotics can sometimes make digestion worse by adding the wrong kind of probiotic bacteria to an already imbalanced microbiome.
 But everyone needs postbiotics, especially SCFAs like butyrate, for gut health.
 So, for most people, postbiotic supplementation or increasing postbiotic-rich foods may be more beneficial for their personal microbiome and gut environment.

-Fortunately, you can start taking advantage of the power of postbiotics through your diet and postbiotic supplements like Bodybio Butyrate today.
+Now that you know the differences between prebiotics and probiotics and postbiotics, you can start taking advantage of their power through your diet and supplements like Bodybio Butyrate!

 Featured Product